andrew-sullivan-2022/Jet_NTP_Model/README.md

 **_NTP_fraction_ : array-like**

-  Ensemble-averaged fraction of non-thermal pressure to total pressure [percent]
+  Ensemble-averaged fraction of non-thermal pressure to total pressure [percent] imparted on the gas

 ______________________________________________________________________________________